eclipse-chariott/chariott/README.md

 ## Getting started

+### Important Note

+The current source is developed and tested under WSL2 / Linux running Ubuntu 20.04 on AMD64 architecture.
+It is not tested against any other configurations.
+You might experience missing support for other platforms, please feel free to contribute to close the gaps.

+### Devcontainer

 For development and running the examples, we recommend using the [Devcontainer](https://code.visualstudio.com/docs/remote/containers) template provided at `.devcontainer/devcontainer.json`.
 If you decide not to use the